quanguo2088/multi-ref/README.md

 ### 2. Bootstrap recovery

-Bootstrap recovery utilized ONT sequencing data (`DNA-40.5Kb-EM-ONT-1.fastq`), corresponding to the results in Figure 5E.
+Bootstrap recovery was performed on ONT sequencing data (`DNA-40.5Kb-EM-ONT-1.fastq`), corresponding to the results in Figure 5E.

 **Command:**